 the Supreme Court (cassation).

-A lawyer is also required in many family matters (such as divorce, custody, access).
+Also in many family cases (such as divorce, custody, visitation) a lawyer is required.

-Although it is sometimes allowed, suing without a lawyer carries risks:
+Even if it is sometimes allowed, litigating without a lawyer carries risks:

 -

-Procedural law is complicated: missing deadlines or following a wrong procedure can be fatal.
+Procedural law is complex: missing deadlines or following the wrong procedure can be fatal.

 -